Medically reviewed by Drugs.com. Last updated on Oct 3, 2021.

 Pharmacologic Class: Infliximab

-Infliximab-qbtx injection is used in adults to treat Crohn disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, and chronic severe plaque psoriasis.
-It is also used in children to treat Crohn disease.
+Infliximab-qbtx injection is used to treat Crohn disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, and chronic severe plaque psoriasis.
 Infliximab-qbtx injection is a monoclonal antibody that works to enhance and improve the immune system.

 This medicine is available only with your doctor's prescription.